Starting the important conversations

 Does the board understand the prevalence of sexual harassment and how it relates to the organisation’s culture?

-Do staff surveys ask about culture perceptions and sexual harassment?
+Do staff surveys ask about culture perceptions, sexual harassment, and related inappropriate conduct?

 • Regular reports of on all aspects of workplace safety, including sexual harassment, are provided to the board, audit and risk committee/other committees.

-• To date we are/are not seeing any trends in the reporting of sexual harassment.
+• To date we [are/are not] seeing trends in the reporting of sexual harassment and related inappropriate conduct.
 Reports are reviewed in detail and any systemic issues that arise are closely examined.

-• Annual/biannual staff surveys address all aspects of culture, including sexual harassment, and any trends in reporting are elevated for discussion by the leadership team and the board.
+• Annual/biannual staff surveys address all aspects of culture, including sexual harassment and related inappropriate conduct, and any trends in reporting are elevated for discussion by the leadership team and the board.

-• Risk management processes form part of the organisation’s risk governance framework and this extends to the identification of sexual harassment and all other matters of workplace safety.
+Risk management processes form part of the organisation’s risk governance framework and this extends to the identification of sexual harassment and related inappropriate conduct and all other matters of workplace safety.

 Potential follow up questions: